 They need to be up to date with topics such as LGBTQ+ rights, sexual orientation, and gender dysphoria, and they need to practice approved gender-affirming interventions.
 This is very important, as puberty blockers and hormone treatment are not something to play with if you don’t know what you’re doing.

-Many gender non-conforming people also suffer from mental illness, so the gender therapist should be compassionate and aware of any such possibilities before saying something which could be hurtful or triggering.
+Many gender non-conforming people also suffer from mental illness, so the gender therapist should be compassionate and aware of any such possibilities before saying something that could be hurtful or triggering.

 If you’re uncertain about your gender, they should not try to force you to identify as either trans or cis!
 That’s not their job!
 Their job is to listen and offer support and advice.